Humboldt Park Crime Rate Trends — Chicago

 Humboldt Park is a West Side neighborhood organized around Humboldt Park itself (designed by William Le Baron Jenney), bordered by Western Avenue and Pulaski Road.
 Anchored by the Paseo Boricua commercial corridor on Division Street, the boulevard system that connects to Logan Square, and the historic Pulaski Park field house.

-Four categories moved in Humboldt Park this March — two ran below trend for the month, two registered as structural sustained shifts pointing to longer-term change.
-The dominant shape is downward across violent crime and property damage, with robbery standing out as the deepest multi-year move.
+Four categories moved in Humboldt Park this April — two ran below trend for the month (vandalism and aggravated assault) and two registered as longer-term sustained structural shifts.
+The dominant pattern is broadly downward across violent and property crime, with no spikes and no rare-event signals anywhere in the mix.

 Notable signals 2